davidizzle/GSoC-Dagger.jl-Blog/README.md

        end
 ```

-With some slight changes to the code to output the plots as a .gif file, the resulting graphs are shown below.
+With some slight changes to the code, we can package the plots as a .gif file.
+The resulting graphs are shown below.

 <p align="center">
   <img src="examplescripts/Dagger_fft.gif" />